Scientology status by country: India

-According to a 2012 report, there is not a method of confirming the exact number of Scientologist in India, "but an estimated 6,000-7,000 individuals have taken various Scientology courses offered by the Delhi mission".
-An executive from the Church of Scientology in India claimed that there are now up to 30,000 members, based on a 2018 report.
+According to a 2012 report, there is no method of confirming the exact number of Scientologists in India, "but an estimated 6,000-7,000 individuals have taken various Scientology courses offered by the Delhi mission".
 In February 2003, the Registrar of Companies of Delhi and Haryana registered the Religious Foundation of Scientology of New Delhi.
 In November 2003, the Director of Income Tax Exemptions for New Delhi granted the Scientology tax-exempt status.
 In 2004, the Religious Foundation of Scientology of Kolkata and Religious Foundation of Scientology of Mysore were likewise registered.